musale/musale-dev/content/cv/_index.md

 ## Summary

-I’m a backend software developer with over 5 years of experience developing web applications, as well as providing technical management for small teams of software developers.
+I’m a Software Engineer with over six years of experience developing web applications, as well as providing technical management for small teams of software developers.

 I’m fluent in Python, Go, JavaScript, HTML, English, and Swahili.
 I’ve also written a good amount of CSS, Bash, XSLT, and Java.
-I learn quickly, care about detail, and love computer science and mathematics.
+I learn quickly, care about detail, and love Computer Science and Mathematics.

 ## Skills: This Is What I Do...